 Prior to beginning a field experience, each student is required to arrange for professional liability (malpractice) insurance.
 Insurance is necessary to protect the student against litigation or assertions of malpractice.
 This is needed to protect the student against possible lawsuits brought by clientele.
-Professional liability insurance will be billed to the student's account.
-Failure to pay for insurance, or provide proof of coverage will result in the student being withdrawn from internship.
+Professional liability insurance is available through the School of Social Work and expected to be paid directly to the School of Social Work during the first week of internship.
+Failure to pay for insurance, or provide proof of coverage, will result in the student being withdrawn from internship.